 A prototype is a great way to mock up an initial version of a new product.
 It helps you to bring the image inside your head, or on your drawing board, into the real world.

 It's not until you see an execution of your initial idea that you begin to understand what works well and what may need rethinking.

 A prototype gives you an opportunity to troubleshoot potential challenges.
 For instance, we found one of the main stumbling blocks was exactly how to hold the leather and wood together in a way that lasts.

 In the end we decided to go with a very strong contact adhesive, backed up with solid-brass screws to give extra durability.
 They also make a nice additional feature to add personality and style to the bag.

-When it comes to the final product, the prototype will get an upgrade using the finest materials we can get our hands on.
+With the final product the prototype got an upgrade using the finest materials we can get our hands on.
 A product may well be greater than the sum of its parts, but conversely it's only going to be as good as the quality of each individual element its made of.

-The leather we're going to use for the final product is Horween Derby Leather, sourced from America's famous Horween tannery where they make world renowned leathers.
+The leather we used for the final product is Horween Derby Leather, sourced from America's famous Horween tannery where they make world renowned leathers.

 We hope this post has given you an insightful look into the process we go through when developing new products.